 If you are using a citation manager (e.g. Endnote or Zotero), just select the appropriate output style.
 The citation manager should automatically format your citations and bibliography, but don't forget to check it!

-Data citation is straightforward in most cases.
+Data citation is straightforward in many cases.
 The citation must include the title, author, date, version, and a persistent identifier (e.g. DOI, Uniform Resource Name, Handle System).
 Including the checksum or a Universal Numeric Fingerprint is also recommended (allows future researchers to verify data integrity).
 Refer to your style manual for guidelines on citation formatting.

 Try using EndNote or Zotero software to organize your citations and instantly create properly formatted bibliographies.
 Emory has a site license for EndNote and you can obtain a free copy by downloading the software from Emory's Software Express site (Emory network ID required).
 Mendeley, Papers, and Citavi are other popular software options.